berlikm/nbxsync/docs/netbox-zabbix/configuration.md

 **Server role** stays on Site Group **Agent Monitoring** @ primary (real Zabbix agent); iDRAC template via TemplateRule only.

-**iDRAC SNMPv3 user must be configured on each iDRAC** (via iDRAC UI or racadm) with the `MONITORING-IDRAC` user, SHA384 auth, AES256 priv (or AES128 for KR/CN exception hosts; SHA1/AES128 for Cohesity Legacy).

 ### 5.5 SAP Agent+SNMP (two interfaces)

 SAP agent templates need Agent; hardware SNMP uses `SAPUSER`.
 Plugin rule: **one CG wins** — two separate CGs on the same role would not dual-plane.